 CAUTION: Prior to servicing any of the LP-Gas components on your tractor, always make it a practice to close the liquid and vapor withdrawal valves on the tank and run the engine until the fuel is exhausted.
-This will insure that no high pressures exist in the system.
+This will eliminate the existence of high pressures in the system.

-Fuel Tank Lines: Icing or frost at fuel line connections, withdrawal valves, fuel filter, regulators and carburetor generally indicate a leak.
+Fuel Tank Lines: Icing or frost at fuel line connections, withdrawal valves, fuel filter, regulators and carburetor, generally indicate a leak.
 Check regularly, and tighten all connections where icing appears.